jmd1011/snek-LMS/README.md

 The generated code is also available for inspection in the `gen` folder (in our case, it's the `module_runX.cpp` file).

+### Optional: Running PyTorch

+If you'd like to run an equivalent demo using vanilla PyTorch, we've provided such an implementation.
+Simply run this using `python3 pytorch_demo.py` and dare to compare against the power of Snek-LMS and Lantern!

 # Lightweight Syntax for Building Computation Graphs

 Snek-LMS provides a decorator `@lms` that extends Python's operator overloading capabilities to many built-in operations.
 This function: